Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Obviously, you need to balance the needs of your employees with the needs of the business.
 But carrying out return-to-work interviews to discuss any adjustments or concerns they may have can help solve any problems early on.

 The big one here is to avoid any discrimination.
-Your parental leave policy should be really fair and inclusive so that it treats all employees equally regardless of gender, sexual orientation, marital status or any other protected characteristic.
+Your parental leave policy should be really fair and inclusive so it treats all employees equally regardless of gender, sexual orientation, marital status or any other protected characteristic.

-It’s also worth regularly reviewing and updating your parental leave policy so that it keeps up with current legislation and best practices.
+It’s also worth regularly reviewing and updating your parental leave policy so it keeps up with current legislation and best practices.

 Additionally, think about how your leave policies are communicated with employees.
 Their parental leave entitlements, rights and responsibilities should be written down and regularly circulated.
 It’s also a good idea to offer additional support to employees during their parental leave, such as access to counselling services or parental support groups.
 Above all, keep the lines of communication well and truly open!